averykhoo/plaintext-file-fragmentation/README.md

 ### `frag_encode.py`
 1.  tar and gzip input folder to .tgz file on disk
 2.  break file into random-sized chunks
-3.  encrypt each chunk separately using the rc4-drop stream cipher (randomize salt and IV per-file)
+3.  encrypt each chunk separately using the rc4-drop stream cipher (randomized salt and IV per-file)
 4.  a85 encode each encrypted chunk
 5.  write each encoded chunk to a text file (with metadata as json in header line)
 6.  backup original input files to a timestamped folder